How to Restore a Wood Deck

 • Loose fasteners: Tighten fasteners, such as deck screws.
 If you need to reapply them, try installing them at a different angle.
 Reset raised heads using a hammer and remove large splinters with a 5-in-1 tool.

 • Excess moisture: Lack of enough drainage is among the top causes of damaged decks.
-Check for extensive rotting under your deck and cut off rotted portions.
+Check for extensive rotting under your deck and cut off rotting portions.

 Use a leaf blower or broom to clear the deck’s surface of any remaining debris before washing it.
 You can use a commercial deck cleaner to eliminate dirt, oxidation, and grime caused by prolonged exposure to the elements.
-To prepare the cleanser, mix it per the package’s instructions.
+Mix the cleanser per the package’s instructions to prepare it.
 Protect yourself by donning a pair of safety goggles and some rubber gloves.

-A pressure washer with pressure settings between 600 and 800 psi will help you to thoroughly clean and rinse a big deck quickly.
+A pressure washer with pressure settings between 600 and 800 psi will help you clean and rinse a big deck quickly and thoroughly.
 Put on protective eyewear and spray the deck in long, even strokes perpendicular to the wood’s grain, keeping the nozzle a few inches above the surface.

-Since the strong spray might damage the fragile wood grain, take extra caution with the nozzle and don’t wash a single spot for too long.
+Since the strong spray might damage the fragile wood grain, take extra caution with the nozzle, and do not wash a single spot for too long.

 Restore the Wood

-Use a commercial deck restoration product to bring back the natural beauty of your deck’s wood.
+Use a commercial deck restoration product to restore the natural beauty of your deck’s wood.
 Deck brightener products containing oxalic acid often help eliminate graying surface fibers and the dark tannin stains on cedar and redwood decks.

 Consider using an acid-based deck restoration product to rejuvenate the wood deck.
 Apply restoration formulas to individual boards and scrub with a soft brush while protecting your hands, eyes, and clothing.
-Wait until it is completely dry, then give it a quick rinse using water.
+Please wait until it is scorched, then rinse it using water.

-Do not apply a finish to the deck until after it has dried, but don’t wait too long so it has time to get dirty.
+Do not apply a finish to the deck until after it has dried, but do not wait too long so it has time to get dirty.
 Once dry, wear a mask and scuff the deck surface.

 Stain and Seal the Deck Surface

-Once you stain the deck, you’ll see all your hard work pay off.
-When using an oil-based stain, wait at least two days before applying the stain.
+Once you stain the deck, you will see all your hard work pay off.
+When using an oil-based stain, wait at least two days before applying the paint.
 The saturation of the wood’s pores with water during the cleaning stage will prevent the stain from being absorbed.

 Container of brown wood stain with paint brush set on top of a wooden planks.

-Consider using a flat paint pad applicator for optimal results when staining the deck boards’ surface.
+Consider using a flat paint pad applicator when staining the deck boards’ surface for optimal results.
 These unique tools facilitate the uniform and rapid coating of extensive areas.
 Saturate the spot with stain using the applicator, wait the appropriate amount of time as the manufacturer directs, and then remove any excess with a clean cloth.
 Do not leave pools of stain to dry on the surface.

 Choosing an Appropriate Cleaner and Stain

-Several deck cleaners are available in the market and each works best on different stain types.
+Several deck cleaners are available on the market, and each works best for different stain types.

 • Sodium hypochlorite: Works well on mildew